They always come back

 Now, this last one is a step up from reason number two.
 While the curious guy oftentimes checks in with you subconsciously and might not even mean harm, this guy is manipulative.

 He uses the revolving door to your life as he pleases to keep you hooked.
 He will disappear and re-appear whenever it suits him and use small excuses to stay in touch.

-He is the type of guy that will send you mixed messages about how he misses you and wishes things could be different, but won’t put in any effort to get back together.
+He is the type of guy that will send you mixed messages about how he misses you and wishes things could be different.
+But he won’t put in an effort to get back together.